 The bosonic BdG system is Hermitian, but, unlike the fermionic BdG model, the matrix to be diagonalized is non-Hermitian.
 Hence, the bosonic BdG model inherits a so-called dynamical instability, which occurs when any subset of eigenvalues become complex.
 Recent proposals for realizing a topological amplifier in light \cite{peano2016PhysRevX.6.041026} and in matter \cite{barnett13PhysRevA.88.063631,galilo15PhysRevLett.115.245302,engelhardt2016PhysRevLett.117.045302} make use of this dynamical instability.

-This is not uncommon, as many exciting phenomena in physics are built on instabilities.
+This approach is not uncommon, as many exciting phenomena in physics are built on instabilities.
 For example, the production of highly coherent light in a laser follows from an instability associated with population inversion between upper and lower energy levels \cite{lamb1974laserPhysics} and the simultaneous amplification of signal and idler modes in light \cite{milburn1981OptCommun39.401,slusher1985PhysRevLett.55.2409} and in matter \cite{leslie2009PhysRevA.79.043631,campbell2006PhysRevLett.96.020406,klempt2010PhysRevLett.104.195303} follows from a parametric instability \cite{mandel1995} which occurs when the strength of the driving field exceeds a critical threshold.

-The challenge with a topological amplifier lies in the dilemma: on one hand, the topological amplifier has to have an instability-free bulk (or, at least, a bulk far more stable than its edges), and on the other hand, the dynamical instability in the bosonic BdG system tends to be impartial to edge and bulk states.
+A particular challenge with creating a topological amplifier lies in the dilemma that, on one hand, the topological amplifier must have an instability-free bulk (or, at least, a bulk far more stable than its edges) but, on the other hand, the dynamical instability in the bosonic BdG system tends to be impartial to edge and bulk states.
 An immediate question is how to control the instability so that it affects edge modes but not bulk modes.
-This question is central to a successful implementation of topological amplifiers in BdG systems.
+Answering this question is central to a successful implementation of topological amplifiers in BdG systems.
 The goal of the present work is to formulate a systematic approach to this question.